Planning Made Easy through College Counseling

 4. They Help You Rise to The Top

 Your college counselor will assist you in arranging the other components of your application, such as your essays, extracurricular activities, and letters of reference so that they convey the story of who you are.

-Counselors are aware of which essay themes have been covered to death, how to make effective use of extra materials, and how to report an uncharacteristically poor mark.
+Counselors know which essay themes have been covered to death, how to use extra materials effectively, and how to report an uncharacteristically poor mark.

 Your individual college counselors will assist you in compiling a list of schools that are ideal for you, schools that are a good match for you, and schools that are safe for you to attend, as well as the appropriate application method for your college wish list.

 As part of the college counseling process, after you start receiving acceptances, your counselors will assist you in contrasting the many programs and aid packages available to you so that you may make the best choice.